-As One Nation Under a Groove, we have a collective opportunity to pay homage to the power and majesty of The Funk.
-We’re not talking funk as in depressing but funk as in get happy and celebrate life.
 National Get Funky Day is the brainchild of Funkytown Fitness, a fitness center in St. Augustine, Florida.
 After Hurricane Matthew slammed into Florida, a group of Funkytown Fitness folks assembled to create National Get Funky Day every year on October 5 as a way to “help people break free of their comfort zones.”
+Today, make it funky anyway you want for as long as you want!

-No one understood the mystery of the funk like James Brown, but he broke it down so anyone can understand with the iconic powerhouse song, "Make It Funky."
+No one understood the mystery of the funk like James Brown, but he breaks it down so anyone can understand with the iconic powerhouse song, "Make It Funky."

 National Get Funky Day Activities